 Northwoods Transit Connections is a tri-county on-demand public transit program.
 Anyone needs only to call the number and the minibus comes to make a pick-up.
 They will transport people for any reason.

 E. Show that your community has implemented a sustainability plan that improves your community’s energy efficiency and/or increases the use of renewable energy.
 (Exclusions: Smart Growth comprehensive plans)

 The Town of Three Lakes doesn’t have a large footprint when it comes to energy efficiency, but it does take this seriously.
 The current street lights are replaced with LED bulbs through attrition.

-Additionally, there are plans for new, energy efficient buildings to house our town offices, police station, as well as an expansion of our Demmer Memorial Library.
-Both will include the application of energy efficient windows, upgrade HVAC and lighting.
+Additionally, there are soon to be completed new, energy efficient buildings to house our town offices, police station, as well as an expansion of our Demmer Memorial Library.
+Both projects will include the application of energy efficient windows, upgrade HVAC and lighting.
 A grant from the American Transmission Company will be used to place landscape plantings that will aid the energy efficiency of the new buildings.
 There will be deciduous trees on the south exposures, conifers as windbreaks, and shade producing plants around the HVAC units among other considerations.

 A. This community's municipal body passed the required International Migratory Bird Day resolution.